 Our Board of Directors is authorized, without action by the stockholders, to designate and issue Company Preferred Stock in one or more series and to designate the powers, preferences and rights of each series, which may be greater than the rights of Company Common Stock.
-It is not possible to state the actual effect of the issuance of any shares of preferred stock upon the rights of holders of Company Common Stock until the Board of Directors determines the specific rights of the holders of such Company Preferred Stock.
+It is not possible to state the actual effect of the issuance of any shares of preferred stock upon the rights of holders of Company Common Stock.
 However, the effects might include, among other things: